parsampsh/adminx/doc/04_models.md

     // ...
 ]);
 ```

-TODO : add a image from create form

 ### `fields_comments`
 This option sets comment for fields. this comment will be showed as placeholder in create and update forms.